rusbomber/VictoriaLogs/docs/victorialogs/Roadmap.md

 - [ ] Ability to store data to object storage (such as S3, GCS, Minio).
 - [ ] Data migration tool from Grafana Loki to VictoriaLogs (similar to [vmctl](https://docs.victoriametrics.com/victoriametrics/vmctl/)).
-- [ ] Retention filters based on tenant and stream fields similar to [Victoriametrics](https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#retention-filters) (Enterprise only)